pmorie/node-documentation/README.writing_cartridges.md

 control file.

-When creating an instance of your cartridge for use by a gear, OpenShift will copy the files, links and directories from the cartridge repository with the exclusion of the opt directory.
+When creating an instance of your cartridge for use by a gear, OpenShift will copy the files, links and directories from the cartridge library with the exclusion of the opt directory.
 The opt directory will be sym-linked into the gear's cartridge instance.
 This allows for sharing of libraries and other data across cartridge instances.